MYP Project Week 2021

-Our school is in the middle of a hard time due to the current pandemic, so NIS students are trying to revitalize the school.
-We launched a project called “MYP Project Week”.
-The aim of this project is to promote student support and contribute to the NIS community.
-Students will split into 22 groups consisting of middle school students and some of the 10th and 11th grade students during this project.
-We are working creatively to make the school even better.
-Among the students, there are many ideas on how to do this.
-Some are helping people suffering because of the current pandemic by providing mental care and informative talks on mask safety.
-Some students are also taking action to brighten the school by making stair art and putting artwork around the school, and some students are making items to help reduce the impact of the current environmental issues.
+Our school is in the middle of a hard time due to the current pandemic, so NIS students revitalized the school.
+We launched a project called “MYP Project Week.”
+This project aimed to promote student support and contribution to the NIS community.
+Students split into 22 groups of middle school students and some Gr.
+10 and 11 students during this project.
+We worked creatively to make the school even better.
+Among the students, there were many ideas on how to do this.
+Some helped people suffering from the current pandemic by providing mental care and informative talks on mask safety.
+Some students brightened the campus by making stair art and creating artwork around the school.
+Some students made items to help reduce the impact of current environmental issues.

 Sending bags to three schools in Tohuku, to have communication with them.
 Since an earthquake affected the area NIS has been in contact and now sends school stuff every year so the group is decorating bags and putting stuff inside the bags and giving it to them.

 We are selling soap that can destroy COVID viral particles and using the money we earn we will donate to restaurant employees who are in need.

 We are setting up Geocaches around Shidami.

 Gr.
 10 Audiovisual Map Group created a multilingual guide map to spotlight local businesses and places for relaxation and recreation in the Shidami area.
 This was an opportunity for us to learn about our neighborhood and share about these important places with the school community in multiple languages.
 This local area guide map is available in Japanese, English, Chinese, Portuguese, and French.
 View the completed Map from the link below.